hafaio/loose-rat/README.md

 ## ToDo

-- [ ] fix keyboard scroll behavior on iOS
+- [ ] fix keyboard scroll behavior on iOS - may not be possible
 - [ ] add option to disable second part being a word
 - [ ] add option for dialects
+- [ ] ad options for matching dialects
-- [ ] add option to remove rests
+- [ ] add better dictionary